R-V-S/inlineCodeSuite/README.md

 * `name`: A string that can be used to target this instance of `InlineCodeSuite`.
 Adds an id of `inlineCodeSuite-{name}` to the container element, where `{name}` is "slugified" ("Hello World!!" => "hello-world")
 * `root`: The DOM object that the code suite will be attached to
 * `height` (optional): A string that defines the height of the code suite.
 Defaults to `300px`
-* `autorun` (optional): A boolean that defines whether the preview pane updates automatically when editor content changes.
+* `autoRun` (optional): A boolean that defines whether the preview pane updates automatically when editor content changes.
 Defaults to `true`
 * `editors`: An array of objects.
 Each object declares a new editor.
 Each editor object accepts the following properties:
   * `name`: The text that appears in the editor's tab
   * `mode`: A string that defines a valid scripting mode.
 Must be one of: